Linaro/website/_posts/previous/2011-03-31-wordpress-planet-linaro.md

 ---
 author: linaro
 categories:
-- Blog
+  - blog
 date: 2011-03-31 21:32:59
+description:
-description: Announcing the switch to WordPress 3.1 for this blog, and the availability of Planet Linaro, to aggregate this blog to individual Linaro developer blogs.
+  Announcing the switch to WordPress 3.1 for this blog, and the availability of Planet Linaro, to aggregate this blog to individual Linaro developer blogs.
 layout: post
 link: /blog/community-blog/wordpress-planet-linaro/
 slug: wordpress-planet-linaro
 tags:
   - Community
   - website
 title: Switch to a WordPress blog - Planet Linaro available
 wordpress_id: 3377
 ---